flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 - Astral bought by OpenAI; plans for uv unclear.
 Still, uv could be forked.
 - Still waiting on features like venv-in-cache (centralized venvs) for cluster users
 - Team is active in next-gen Python packaging (WheelNext, PEP 817, 825)
-- Leading wheel variant support (generalized platform tags), complex installs like PyTorch
+- Leading support for Wheel Variants (generalized platform tags), complex installs like PyTorch
 - uv + pip + wheels growing more conda-like (build/package/distribute compiled deps, e.g. CUDA)
 - First-class source installs are a clear advantage over conda for HPC / complex builds
   - Can still be a footgun